PowerDNS/pdns/docs/settings.rst

 during outgoing AXFR.
 Note that if your slaves do not support ALIAS, they will return NODATA for A/AAAA queries for such names.

-If the ALIAS target can not be resolved during AXFR the AXFR will fail.
+If the ALIAS target cannot be resolved during AXFR the AXFR will fail.
 To allow outgoing AXFR also if the ALIAS targets are broken set this setting to `ignore-errors`.
 Be warned, this will lead to inconsistent zones between Primary and